Learn how to budget for a fabulous Christmas with a step by step process that actually works! Don’t break the bank this year!

 Include travel to visit relatives, food, parties you want to attend or throw, presents, teachers and others you need to gift, charity donations, office parties, etc. Don’t forget your children’s friends, too, if they exchange gifts.
 Write down everything that you spend money on for this season that isn’t a regular occurrence.

 Break down your list of holiday expenses into three categories – Must Do, Might Do, and If I didn’t do this, nobody would notice.

-Must do usually included family obligations, your kid’s presents, etc. But even some of the things you’ve always done can be accomplished on a lesser scale.
-Also, some of the things we do at the holidays are done out of habit, and if we didn’t do them, would anybody care?
+Must do usually include family obligations, your kid’s presents, etc. But even some of the things you’ve always done can be accomplished on a lesser scale.
+Also, some of the things we do during the holidays are done out of habit, and if we didn’t do them, would anybody care?
 Now is the time to figure that out.

 Evaluate your Must Do and Might Do categories.
 Try to find ways to cut some expenses.

 If you’re planning your annual holiday party, try having an Open House or Cookie and Hot Chocolate party instead of an evening shindig.
 Most of your guests won’t notice, and many may be relieved they can drop by for an hour or two and get on with their holiday plans.
 After all, the holidays are a really busy time for everyone.

 Gifts seem to be the biggest budget blower, and it really is easier to cut back on gifts than you might think.
 Consider homemade gifts for teachers, neighbors, and some relatives and acquaintances.
 Become known for that fantastic homemade jam that you gift at the holidays, and your recipients look forward to receiving.
 A quick online search will provide you with hundreds of ideas for homemade gifts that are easy to make.